Aster Lit: translatability

 by Celina Simone

-The first poem of hers I read was, “Rosewater for New Year’s,” (published in Whale Road Review).
+The first poem of hers I read was “Rosewater for New Year’s” (published in the Whale Road Review).
 I had never seen the words like samovar or Norooz in writing.
 The writing was intimate and delicate, and made me feel like the two of us were in on a special, Farsi-filled, inside joke.
 The more I wrote, the more I read her work.
 It moved away and back to the intimacy that comes with writing in a language few can understand.
-It got more exciting, more personal, and -most importantly- more political.
-Her work embraces the multilingualcy every child of immigrants is all too familiar with, referencing Duolingo, monolingual teachers, and how words like “America” change with every generations that comes and goes through its borders.
-Reading Kermati’s poems gave me permission to stop thinking about “the audience” and start thinking the message.
-The “why” behind the pieces of Farsi I incorporated beside my English verse.
+It got more exciting, more personal, and—most importantly—more political.
+Her work embraces the multilinguality every child of immigrants is all too familiar with, referencing Duolingo, monolingual teachers, and how words like “America” change with every generation that comes and goes through its borders.
+Reading Keramati’s poems gave me permission to stop thinking about “the audience” and start thinking about the message; about the “why” behind the pieces of Farsi I incorporated beside my English verse.

-I thought it was only fitting to reach out for interview to celebrate this special issue of Aster Lit, and her newest book Self-Mythology.
+I thought it was only fitting to reach out to her for an interview to celebrate this special issue of Aster Lit, and her newest book Self-Mythology.

 ——

-Celina Simone: So first off, I wanted to say congrats for your new collection of poetry, Self Mythology, published during the Miller Williams Poetry Series at the University of Arkansas's press.
+Celina Simone: So first off, I wanted to say congrats for your new collection of poetry Self-Mythology, published during the Miller Williams Poetry Series at the University of Arkansas press.
 That's really exciting.
 I was wondering if maybe you want to share a little bit about your newest book.

 Celina Simone: Could you elaborate on these identity factors?
-What you kind of reads as an identity factor?
+What you kind of read as an identity factor?

 Saba Keramati: So specifically, this book is a lot about race.
 My father is from Iran, and my mother is from China.
 Both of them left their countries and moved to California after political upheaval in those home countries.

-Celina Simone: I love that idea of seeing kind of the language you speak and the language of your parents as a source of power, because I think a really common theme in a lot of like diaspora poetry, is when you can't fluently speak the language of your parents, you are essentially failing as like a child of immigrants.
+Celina Simone: I love that idea of seeing kind of the language you speak and the language of your parents as a source of power, because I think a really common theme in a lot of ‘diaspora poetry’ is [the idea that] when you can't fluently speak the language of your parents, you are essentially failing as a child of immigrants.
 So, why do you think language is kind of seen as that metric of your connection to your culture?
-Why do we, out of all the traditions, out of all the parts of our culture, we see language as like this metric of whether or not you are connected to your community?
+Why do we, out of all the traditions—out of all the parts of our culture—we see language as like this metric of whether or not you are connected to your community?

 Saba Keramati: Yeah, that's a really good question.
 I think that language kind of shapes the way we react to the world.
-I think about the word sentimentality a lot, and how something being sentimental can be seen as a negative thing in American society or in English.
+I think about the word ‘sentimentality’ a lot, and how something being sentimental can be seen as a negative thing in American society or in English.
 It's corny, it's cheesy.
-But, I definitely never thought of sentimentality as a bad thing.
+But I definitely never thought of sentimentality as a bad thing.
 I think in Farsi and Iranian culture, there's a lot of earnestness there.
-So when I had to look up definitions of things as I was reading and learning a larger vocabulary, I interpreted them differently because of the way my culture is raised or I was raised.
+So when I had to look up definitions of things as I was reading and learning a larger vocabulary, I interpreted them differently because of [my culture] or [how] I was raised.
 Your language is part of your building blocks.
 When you're learning how to become a person as a baby, you learn to walk and you talk, and that's pretty much what gets you through life.
 And so the way that you talk is influenced by who's around you and what cultures you're being raised in.
-So I think when people of diaspora like think of not knowing their parents language as a failure, I wouldn't call it a failure, but I would say I understand the desire to be more entrenched in a language because it makes you more entrenched in a culture.
+So I think when people of diaspora think of not knowing their parents’ language as a failure, I wouldn't call it a failure, but I would say I understand the desire to be more entrenched in a language because it makes you more entrenched in a culture.

 I'm not so destitute that I wouldn't be able to move somewhere else if I really wanted to.
 But immigration is hard, and there are things that I really like about my life.
 So then it becomes a reckoning of like, “Okay, what am I grateful for versus what am I resenting of this country"?”
 It's hard to balance those two when you know that your parents wouldn't have even been able to meet if it wasn't for this country.